golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 ### Decisions

-1. There is value in treating "node indices API" as a single general concept.
+1. There is value in treating "Network Insights API" as a single general concept.
-2. Golem Factory intends to manage the ecosystem of the node indices API by providing and maintaining:
+2. Golem Factory intends to manage the ecosystem of the Network Insights API by providing and maintaining:

     * A list of recommended APIs
     * Sample implementations of client libraries
     * Example usages of client libraries together with particular APIs
     * Specifications and/or guides on writing such APIs

-3. In the near future Golem Factory will **not** make any attempt to define a full node indices API interface and will **not** make any attempt to implement a complex client library.
+3. In the near future Golem Factory will **not** make any attempt to define a full Network Insights API interface and will **not** make any attempt to implement a complex client library.
 4. This GAP specifies the capabilities of the first version of the API.
 It should be minimal, but useful and easy to extend in the future.
 5. The client library implemented together with the GAP-10 will be general (i.e. will be independent of the logic specific to GAP-10).
 6. Precise design of the API (in the minimal version described in the next section) will also be created together with the GAP-10.

 ### Minimal API capabilities

-Each Node Indices API is defined by a single url.
-A GET request sent to this url returns a collection of all available indices and their definitions.
+Each Network Insights API is defined by a single url.
+A GET request sent to this url returns a collection of all available insights and their definitions.
-Definition of a particular indice includes:
+Definition of a particular insight includes:

 * General information:

-    * Indice name (e.g. "provider\_benchmark").
+    * Insight name (e.g. "provider\_benchmark").
-    * Indice description - a human-readable description explaining the purpose of the indice, collection methods etc.
+    * Insight description - a human-readable description explaining the purpose of the insight, collection methods etc.

 * Request specification.
 Each parameter from the following list is either required, optional or not allowed: